vplesko/OrbLang/docs/pages/control_flow_for.md

  - step instruction,
  - block of instructions.

-It will execute the initial instruction, then repeatedly execute the block of instructions and the step instruction as long as the condition is met.
+It starts by executing the initial instruction.
+Then, it repeatedly executes the block of instructions and the step instruction as long as the condition is met.

 ```
     for (sym (i 0)) (< i 10) (++ i) {